dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 This does, however, mean that a consumer of a C-DNS file faces two problems:

 1. How can it quickly determine whether a file contains the data items it requires to complete a particular task (e.g. reconstructing query traffic or performing a specific piece of data analysis)?

-2. How can it determine if a data item is not present because it was
+1. How can it determine if a data item is not present because it was
-  a. explicitly not recorded or
+    *  explicitly not recorded, or
-  b. not present in the original data stream/the data item was not available to the collecting application
+    *  either was not present in the original data stream or the data item was not available to the collecting application?

-For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the client-hoplimit.
+For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the client hoplimit.
 Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?